-(2) The Master's overall grade is calculated according to the Special Provisions of these exam regulations. § 14 paragraphs (2) and (3)(2) apply accordingly.
+(2) The Master's overall grade is calculated according to the Special Provisions of these exam regulations.
+For the Master's grade, §14 (2) and §14 (3)(2) apply accordingly, provided that no other provisions are set out in these exam regulations or in the Special Provisions of these exam regulations.